Rajbharti06/Rajbharti06/README.md

 ---

-### 🌱 Currently Learning
-- 🔹 DSA & Competitive Programming
-- 🔹 Robotics with Arduino + Raspberry Pi
-- 🔹 Deployment, APIs, and Local AI Models

----

 ### 📫 Let's Connect
 - 🌐 Website: [rajbharti.in](https://rajbharti.in)
 - 🐦 Twitter: [@rajbharti06](https://twitter.com/rajbharti06)
-- 📬 Mail: `rajbharti006a@gmail.com`

 ---

 > “I’m not trying to be the next someone.
 I’m trying to be **Raj Bharti**, the first of his kind.”